The tallest man-made structure in your state

 Arizona: Hayden Smelter Chimney, Hayden

-Constructed in the early 20th century, the controversial Hayden Smelter Chimney is also the tallest free-standing structure in Arizona.
-This copper smelter stands at 1,001 feet (305m) – its height is believed to provide a better dispersion of some of its most harmful emissions (lead, sulphur dioxide).
-It’s owned by the smelting and refining company Asarco, who are regularly under fire to lessen the dangerous impact it has on the town of Hayden.
+Constructed in the early 20th century, the controversial Hayden Smelter Chimney is the tallest free-standing structure in Arizona.
+This copper smelter stands at 1,001 feet, and its height was believed to help disperse some of its most harmful emissions (lead, sulfur dioxide).
+It’s owned by the smelting and refining company Asarco, which has been criticized for not lessening the polluting effects of the smelter.

 Arkansas: Simmons Tower, Little Rock

-In downtown Little Rock you’ll find 546-foot-tall (166m) Simmons Tower.
-The largest man-made structure in Arkansas includes three interlocking vertical tiers to create a modern office block.
-There’s a 55-foot-high (17m) skylighted atrium that leads out onto a plaza lined with retail and restaurant space, although the entire complex is for employee use only.
+In downtown Little Rock you’ll find 546-foot-tall Simmons Tower.
+The largest man-made structure in Arkansas brings together three interlocking vertical tiers to create a modern office block.
+There’s a 55-foot-high skylighted atrium that leads out onto a plaza lined with retail and restaurant space, although the entire complex is for employee use only.

 California: Wilshire Grand Center, Los Angeles

-The Wilshire Grand Center stands at an awe-inspiring 1,102 feet (336m); the spire alone is 90 feet (27m).
-This modernist-style skyscraper includes office and hotel space, while the crown and spine of the building features an LED lighting system for digital signs and advertisements.
+The towering Wilshire Grand Center stands at an awe-inspiring 1,102 feet, and its spire alone is 90 feet.
+This modernist skyscraper includes offices and hotel space, while the crown and spine of the building feature an LED lighting system for digital signs and advertisements.

-Positioned 956 feet (291m) over the Arkansas River, the Royal Gorge Bridge & Park is made up of 4,100 steel cables and 1,257 wooden planks.
-Remembering that as you take in the surrounding natural beauty certainly makes for an adrenaline rush.
-It’s also surrounded by plenty of attractions that make the most of its vertigo-inducing height.
-The Royal Rush Skycoaster and the Cloudscraper Zip Line both soar 1,200 feet (366m) over the river.
+Positioned 956 feet over the Arkansas River, the Royal Gorge Bridge is made up of 4,100 steel cables and 1,257 wooden planks.
+Remembering that as you take in the surrounding beauty certainly makes for an adrenalin rush.
+It’s also surrounded by plenty of attractions that make use of its vertiginous qualities: the Royal Rush Skycoaster and the Cloudscraper Zip Line both soar 1,200 feet over the river.

 Connecticut: City Place I, Hartford

-City Place I looms 535 foot (163m) into the Connecticut sky.
-A light brown façade and pinpricks of windows make up the exterior of this modernist structure, while the City Place II building stands directly next to it.
-Its downtown location places you close to the wide-open green space of Bushnell Park, from where you can still see the tip of the towering structure.
+City Place I looms 535 feet into the Connecticut sky.
+A light brown façade and pinprick windows make up the exterior of this modernist structure, while the smaller City Place II building (220 feet) stands directly next to it.
+The downtown location is close to the wide-open green space of Bushnell Park, from which you can still see the tip of the towering structure.

 Delaware: 1201 North Market Street, Wilmington

-At the heart of downtown Wilmington lies 1201 North Market Street.
-This 360-foot-tall (110m) office block consists of 23 floors with different-sized ‘stacks’ forming its steel edifice.
-Gaze up at the tiny square windows that line each side of the building.
-Less than a five-minute walk away is Rodney Square, a well-manicured park that’s perfect for some respite.
+In the heart of downtown Wilmington lies 1201 North Market Street.
+This 360-foot-tall office block boasts 23 stories with different-sized ‘stacks’ forming its steel edifice.
+Passers-by gaze up at the tiny square windows that line each side of the building.
+Less than a five-minute walk away is Rodney Square, an open plaza that’s popular with lunchtime office workers.

 Florida: Panorama Tower, Miami